-Finally, Fig. 6 plots the mean equivalent crystal radii for the deep and basal ice, as obtained from preliminary measurements in the field, and compare those to measure-

-- 20 Obtained from preliminary measurements in the field, and compare those to measurements using Automatic Ice Texture Analyzers as described in Durand et al. (2009).
+Finally, Fig. 6 plots the mean equivalent crystal radii for the deep and basal ice, as obtained from preliminary measurements in the field, and compare those to measurements using automatic ice texture analyzers as described in Durand et al. (2009).
 Reliable measurement of crystals radii in the bottom ice using automatic techniques is hampered by the very large increase of crystal sizes, often spanning several individual thin sections.
-Only "unconventional" measurements such as e.g. sonic logging (still in development) might allow us to degument these properties further in the future. - development) might allow us to document these properties further in the future.
+Only "unconventional" measurements such as, e.g. sonic logging (still in development) might allow us to document these properties further in the future.